 What to do if you’re in a Fat Cat Fund

-Once you’ve read the Fat Cat Funds Report, you may be worried about your retirement fund.
+Once you’ve read the Fat Cat Funds Report, you may be worried about your superannuation.

 Your options are:

-- To investigate other investment options and potentially change funds
+- To investigate other superannuation options and potentially change funds

 - If you have a SMSF and have invested in poor performing funds you might want to consider using index ETFs.

-The Stockspot portfolios which are made up of low-cost index ETFs have done better than about 99% of growth and balanced super funds over the last five years after fees and tax, including the largest retail and industry funds.
+The Stockspot portfolios which are made up of low-cost index ETFs have done better than about 99% of super funds over the last five years after fees and tax, including the largest retail and industry funds.

 The more conservative Stockspot portfolios have done better than every moderate and conservative fund in Australia!
 Not one moderate or conservative fund was able to beat Stockspot’s most conservative portfolio.